 How to Send Money to the US from Canada?

-Why do Canadians send money to the USA?
+Why Canadians send money to the USA

 Common personal reasons